KaiErikNiermann/notion2md/README.md

 My approach differs in that I just parse the html notion emits and apply some fixes then have pandoc do the actual conversion to markdown.

-**Note** : This still has some bugs but should work for most basic markdown stuff, more complex things don't work yet.
+**Note** : This still has some bugs but should work for most basic markdown stuff, but expect certain stuff to be buggy.

 Since Notion for some reason adds an excessive number of `strong` and `em` tags this tool just removes them, and gives you either the corrected html files or the cleaned up markdown, see `--help` for details.